jayholster/jayholster.github.io/README.md

 ```

-### Missing Data
+### Locating Remaining Transcripts

 I contacted the archivist at the Leonard Bernstein Office to inquire about the missing transcripts.
 They responded quickly, attaching pdfs of typewritten transcripts.
 I was able to locate all but three transcripts, which the archivist indicated were not going to be developed into transcripts.
+I located each of these episodes and transcribed them so to include all transcript texts from the entire production in the analysis.

-I converted pdfs to txt files using the script below.
+I converted the pdfs to txt files using the script below.
 While there are pdf parsers available for python, I found the most success using the pdftools library in R.

 ```R
 library(pdftools)